Cell Expressions

 print(f'Error: {error()}')

-this method also accepts a type
+Like on_error this method also accepts a type argument.
+When

 this argument is given, the cell evaluates to the exception raised